 - Anchor new approaches in the culture

-The Implementation Roadmap
+The SAFe Implementation Roadmap

 Role of the SAFe Program Consultant

-It’s no surprise that effective leadership is necessary for achieving any kind of significant organizational change.
-And this is not just any change: this is a shift to a persistent and relentlessly improving Lean enterprise, based on the fundamentals of Agile and Lean.
+It’s no surprise that effective leadership is necessary for achieving any significant organizational change.
+And implementing SAFe is not just any change: it’s a shift to a persistent and relentlessly improving Lean enterprise and to business agility, all based on the fundamentals of Agile and Lean.